 Have you ever think of the difference between precision and accuracy?
 Accuracy is referred to hitting where your aim while precision is hitting the same spot at all times.

 Every archery or shooter needs precision and accuracy before they could be satisfied with their shootings.
 In order to achieve precision, good form and equipment are very crucial.

 Yet, it is a skill that must be mastered by yourself more so that you will have to make fine sighting adjustments and will likely need to shoot longer distances when you are outside.
 Also, it is nice to understand how to carry out basic work on your bow.

 If you want to tighten up your sight due to the pesky loose screw, your best friend ever is Allen wrenches.
 It can easily fit inside a quiver pocket.

 Most sights require an Allen wrench to lose the screws for adjustments.
 Use Allen wrenches for your bow and other accessories.
-Choose a set next time you visit archery store and ask the pro for particular one that will help you adjust your sight and also use for other accessories.
+Choose a set next time you visit an archery store and ask the pro for a particular one that will help you adjust your sight and also use it for other accessories.

 If you want to adjust your sights for the three arrow average, it is very important to minimize the effects of any mistake that might come from you.

 If you are able to shoot three arrows into a tight group, then you have mastered the toughest aspect of precision.
 If you want to start the adjustment process, you need to stand very close to the target for easy shooting of three arrows into a group.

 A group is a cluster of arrows that strike close to each other in the target.
 Now, where are the three arrows?

 By adjusting your sights for the three arrow average, you minimize the effects of human mistake.
 If you can shoot three arrows into a tight group, you have mastered the toughest area of precision.
 Then, adjust your sight to get accuracy.